aqueous-humor/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1. 0-iam_betty switches the current user to the user betty

 2. 1-who_am_i prints the effective username of the current user

+3. 2-groups prints out all groups the current user is in